ezramizrahi/ritz-scrape/README.md

 Scraper for my local movie theatre.
-Gets movies, showtimes, and genres (from TMDB).
+Scrapes movies, showtimes, and then grabs genres (from TMDB).

 ## Requirements
 You will need a `.env` file with: